James A. Watkins is an entrepreneur, musician, and a writer with four non-fiction books and hundreds of magazine articles read by millions.

 In the Battle of New Orleans, more than two thousand British soldiers were killed—including all three British general officers—but Jackson lost only 21 men.
 It was one of the shortest and most decisive battles in history.
 Britain and America soon made peace.

-In 1817, Secretary of War John C. Calhoun, asked Jackson to come out of retirement to "punish" the Seminole Indians (Seminole means renegade Creek).
+In 1817, Secretary of War John C. Calhoun, asked Jackson to come out of retirement to "punish" the Seminole tribe (Seminole means renegade Creek).
 Jackson rode to Florida—then part of the waning Spanish Empire—with 2,000 men, captured the strongholds of the Seminoles, hung their prophet and chief, and knocked out the Spanish garrisons.
 The entire campaign took four months.

 U. S. Presidential Election of 1824